Comparing Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN)

-Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the better stock?
-We will contrast the two companies based on the strength of their institutional ownership, profitability, analyst recommendations, dividends, valuation, earnings and risk.
+Core & Main (NYSE:CNM) and Greenlane (NASDAQ:GNLN) are both business services companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their dividends, analyst recommendations, valuation, profitability, institutional ownership, risk and earnings.

 This table compares Core & Main and Greenlane’s revenue, earnings per share and valuation.